dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 }
 ```

-The following code produces this diagnostic because the enum constant `c`
+The following code produces this diagnostic because the enum value `c` is
-is being initialized by the constructor named `x`, but there's no
+being initialized by the constructor named `x`, but there's no constructor
-constructor named `x` defined in `E`:
+named `x` defined in `E`:

 ```dart
 enum E {